 The consequences become even more severe under these circumstances, and you may be faced with serious prison time, a permanent loss of your driver’s license, a loss of your vehicle, and many other public embarrassments that would likely result in your loss of career, educational, and housing opportunities.

-A: Lawyer costs are going to vary, depending on who you hire.
+A: DWI lawyers’ costs will vary depending on whom you hire.
 You will want someone with knowledge, dedication, empathy, and availability.
-A skilled DWI lawyer’s fee in North Carolina would start at around $2,500.
+A skilled DWI lawyers’ fee in North Carolina would start at around $2,500.
 That may seem like a significant amount of money but, compared to the potential fees and severe penalties that you could face with a DWI conviction, it is worth it.
 Remember, you are going to want solid representation for this fight.

 A: The total amount of court costs is entirely subjective and dependent on the case at hand.
 Depending on the severity of your offense, court costs can range anywhere from $100 to $4,000, regardless of whether there is a guilty plea or not.
 A DWI is a criminal charge, not a civil one, meaning that you will have to appear before a judge, regardless of how you plead.
 Ultimately, the judge will rule on your court costs.